 Starting your day with just five to 10 minutes of meditation will help you to discover happiness.
 Try meditating in the morning shortly after waking: the immediate heightened inner clarity and focus it will give you will set you up for the rest of the day.

 There are many studies that have shown that mediation can boost happiness levels by reducing stress hormones, shrinking the part of the brain that controls anxiety, and by stopping rumination, amongst other things.
 And, according to Psychology Today, meditation is the strongest mental practice that has the power to reset your happiness set point, thus turning you into a more joyful person and literally rewiring major areas in your brain so you can be happier.

-Feel the focus: discover deeper happiness through meditation
+Feel the focus: finding deeper happiness through meditation

-Meanwhile, a study from the University of Sussex in the UK corroborated that being outdoors made people happier: "Being outdoors, near the sea, on a warm, sunny weekend afternoon is the perfect spot for most.
+Meanwhile, a study from the University of Sussex corroborated the idea that being outdoors made people happier: "Being outdoors, near the sea, on a warm, sunny weekend afternoon is the perfect spot for most.
 In fact, participants were found to be substantially happier outdoors in all natural environments than they were in urban environments.”
 So, whatever the weather, make sure you get outside of your four walls to boost your well-being.

 Finally, one last thing.
 Science also suggests that some people are simply ‘born happier’.
 Indeed, we all enter this world with different temperaments and often maintain a certain state of happiness over our lifetimes.
 In The How of Happiness, researcher Sonja Lyubormisky suggests that only around 40 per cent of our happiness is under our control (recent life events and biological set points predetermine the other 60 per cent.)